-Helen and Frank have been part of every pUNK Film project ever made (in sets, props, costumes, craft service), this is the first time they have appeared on-camera.
+Helen and Frank have been involved behind-the-scenes on every pUNK Film project ever made (sets, props, costumes, craft service), this is the first time they appear on-camera.
 Dedo passed away on January 23, 2023.
-He loved film festivals.
-Baba loves film festivals too.
+He loved movies.